Is Aerial Yoga For You?

 The most important thing is that beginners do attend a class that is instructed by a trained and qualified professional.

-Of course, there is the option of installing a yoga trapeze in your own home and this is a great way to complement the classes you are attending.
+Of course, there is the option of installing a yoga swing in your own home and this is a great way to complement the classes you are attending.

 However, since this can be a potentially dangerous practice if not done correctly, learning under the guidance of an instructor is advised.